PuaNow/Chicken-Door/README.md

 This was designed to be used with a Adafruit Feather HUZZAH ESP8266 to enable the control of a chicken door.

+I can control the door from any device by loading my dashboard, the interface has Open, Close, and Reset (Full retract).
+These correspond with Open as 1, Close as 2, Reset as 3 to simplify the commands.

 Since choosing a servo and designing a system, i found an inexpensive linear actuator from amazon would best serve my purpose.